-The University Academic Profile (UAP), formerly known as Standardised Tests (ST), has been introduced as one of the instruments for Evidence Collection for Quality Assurance (ECQA) at HKBU since AY2012/13, with an aim to assist the University in collecting direct evidence on student learning in the aspects of Reading, Writing and Critical Thinking.
+The University Academic Profile (UAP) has been introduced as one of the instruments for Evidence Collection for Quality Assurance (ECQA) at HKBU since AY2012/13, with an aim to assist the University in collecting direct evidence on student learning in the aspects of Reading, Writing and Critical Thinking.
 As it further develops over the past few years, the UAP has gained more recognition from our faculty and staff members.
 Its role in monitoring student achievements in Whole Person Education was also reaffirmed by the UGC Quality Assurance Committee (UGC-QAC) Audit Panel in its Report of the Second Audit Cycle published in February 2016.back to top

 The UAP is conducted for Year 1, 2 and 4 students of each cohort as a supplementary instrument outside the curriculum to enable longitudinal tracking of our students’ performance.
 This tracking practice allows both the University and students to monitor their key academic development throughout the course of their studies at HKBU.
 For final year students, the UAP can also help assess their work readiness in terms of their capabilities/competencies in Reading, Writing and Critical Thinking.back to top

 To ensure that the UAP can generate reliable data analytics for tracking students’ performance, the UGC-QAC Audit Panel emphasised in the above Report that a high response rate should be maintained.
 A robust data collection mechanism which encourages student participation, endorsed by the Teaching & Learning Policy Committee (TLPC) has therefore been put in place since AY2018/19.